MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/copy-configuration.md

 # required metadata

 title: Copy configuration data from one company or legal entity to another
-description: This topic describes how to use a configuration data project and configuration data templates to move configuration data for a company or legal entity between instances of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+description: This topic describes how to use a configuration data project and configuration data templates to move configuration data for a company or legal entity between instances of Microsoft Dynamics 365 for Finance and Operations.

 author: mikefalkner
 manager: AnnBe